Science World (Vancouver): History

 In January 2005, the building was officially renamed "Telusphere" as part of an agreement where Telus gave a $9-million donation in return for the naming rights to the building.
 This new name proved universally unpopular.
 In mid-2005, the name of the science centre was changed to "Science World at the Telus World of Science".
 The brand "Telus World of Science" was used for several other science centres in Calgary and Edmonton.
 (Note: Telus World of Science centres were institutions sponsored by Telus.
 All science centres branded under "Telus World of Science" operated independently of one another.)
 The naming rights agreement ended in 2020, with the science centre dropping "Telus World of Science" from its name.
 During this period, the name change did not affect the nearby Main Street–Science World SkyTrain station.

 During the 2010 Winter Olympics, Science World played host to "Sochi World", a hospitality area representing the country of Russia, hosts of the 2014 Winter Olympics.
 The attraction closed in mid-January 2010 to facilitate the transformation, and was re-opened that March.
 Science World underwent renovation after the 2010 Winter Olympics.
 The indoor renovations were completed by mid-2012 and the adjacent Ken Spencer Science Park opened in late 2012.

 On July 29, 2020, the organization's board of governors announced that BC Liberal MLA from Surrey-White Rock, Tracy Redies, would be resigning her legislature seat and taking over as the CEO of Science World, from September 14, 2020.
 The new CEO would be replacing the interim CEO, Janet Wood.
 Dr. Bonnie Henry was named as a "Friend of Science World" in 2021.

 In January 2022, Science World entered a long-term partnership with Acuitas Therapeutics, developers of the lipid nanoparticle technology used in the Pfizer–BioNTech COVID-19 vaccine.
 In September 2022, Teck Resources announced a $650,000 donation to Science World to increase awareness of the antimicrobial properties of copper.
 The contribution funded the addition of copper layers to the surface of various exhibits, door handles and countertops.

+In May 2026, the exterior of the building was transformed into a soccer ball (specifically the Trionda) to honour the 2026 FIFA World Cup that would be partly hosted in Vancouver that summer.